-An important teaching in the Bible is about believers being separated from sin and the ungodly activities of the world as much as possible.
-It is taught all throughout the Old Testament.
-God's people, particularly Israel, were to keep their distance from the heathen, so they would not be exposed to or tempted by the ungodly's involvement in sin.
+An important biblical teaching is believers should be separated from sin and the ungodly activities of the world as much as possible.

+It is taught throughout the Old Testament.
+God's people, particularly Israel, were to keep their distance from the heathen, so they would not be exposed or tempted by the ungodly's involvement in sin.

-In the New Testament, early believers were also warned to remain as far as possible from the unfruitful, ungodly works of the unrighteous.
-Sin spreads and is contagious, and that is one reason God wanted His people out of the grasp of any wickedness.
+In the New Testament, early believers were also warned to remain as far as possible from the unfruitful, ungodly works of unrighteousness.
+God wanted His people nowhere near the grasp of harmful, contagious sin.